Panasonic G9 vs Sony A7R II

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2400k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2400k dots).

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (20 vs 5 flaps/sec) to capture the decisive moment.